OloladeOnyeka/GitHub-Guide-For-Beginners/Introduction-To-GitHub.md

 ![Image](Image-Folder-2/annotely_image%20(24).png)

 4a.
-This activates the Pull request.
+This activates the Pull action.

 4b.
 To view the pulled repository, click open in Visual Studio Code